HyperFoldUK/sparse-ternary-fma/TECHNICAL.md

 ---

-**License:** GNU Affero General Public License v3 (AGPLv3)
+**License:** Apache License 2.0
 **Copyright:** © 2025 HyperFold Technologies UK Ltd

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
 See the LICENSE file for full details.